onap/policy-parent/docs/drools/pdpdEngine.rst

     #                  of pdp-d that are necessary for <feature-name> to operate
     #                  correctly.
     #   lib/feature    the single feature jar that implements the feature.
-    #   [db]           database directory, if the feature contains sql.
-    #   [db]/<db-name> database to which underlying sql scripts should be applied.
-    #                  ideally, <db-name> = <feature-name> so it is easily to associate
-    #                  the db data with a feature itself.
-In addition, since a feature is
-    #                  a somewhat independent isolated unit of functionality,the <db-name>
-    #                  database ideally isolates all its data.
-    #   [db]/<db-name>/sql  directory with all the sql scripts.
-    #   [db]/<db-name>/sql/<sql-scripts>  for this feature, sql
-    #                  upgrade scripts should be suffixed with ".upgrade.sql"
-    #                  and downgrade scripts should be suffixed with ".downgrade.sql"
     #   [artifacts]    maven artifacts to be deployed in a maven repository.
     #   [artifacts]/<artifact>  maven artifact with identifiable maven coordinates embedded
     #                  in the artifact.